surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/ac06f66008071fe929798b3d8ee36e5bd5cd89bf/images/New_version5/UD_Visualization_Types&Settings_Image7.png)
   <b><font color = "Black"> Image 7</b>

- <b>Value :</b> select the field value (measure field) to display in the widget.
+ <b>Value :</b> Select the field value (measure field) to display in the widget.
 This specify the measure field if you have multiple measure value defined in the underlying step.

-- <b>Format:</b> select the number format for the measure field.
+- <b>Format:</b> Select the number format for the measure field.

-- <b>Previous Value:</b> select the alternative measure field, to calculate the difference of growth in widget.
+- <b>Previous Value:</b> Select the alternative measure field, to calculate the difference of growth in widget.

-- <b>Change:</b> specify the conditions for selected measures such as difference, growth, none.
+- <b>Change:</b> Specify the conditions for selected measures such as difference, growth, none.

-- <b>Show Growth:</b> displays the growth rate of selected measures.
+- <b>Show Growth:</b> Sisplays the growth rate of selected measures.

 - <b>Title:</b> specify widget title.